Radiative Polarization, Computer Algorithms and Spin Matching in Electron Storage Rings: 2.7.8. Computer Algorithms and Spin Matching

-\paragraph{The linear approximation -- SLIM} We now present expressions for $\frac{\partial{\hat{n}}} {\partial{\delta}}$ in an approximation in which the orbit and spin motion are linearized and in which $\vec{\omega}^{\rm sb}$ (Sec.2.7.7) is linearized as in Eq.(2) below (the SLIM formalism).
+The class (i) algorithms are further divided according to the degree of linearization of the spin and orbital motion: \begin{itemize} \item [(ia)] The SLIM family (SLIM \cite{chao81,chao2}, SLICK \cite{bar82}, SITF \cite{kew89}) and SOM \cite{yok96} and ASPIRRIN \cite{spin96b}.
+The latter two utilize the {\it ``betatron--dispersion''} formalism outlined below and all are based on a linearization of the orbital and spin motion. \item [(ib)] SMILE \cite{mane87b}: Linearized orbital motion but nonlinear spin motion; \item [(ic)] SODOM \cite{yok92}: Linearized orbital motion but nonlinear spin motion; \item [(id)] SpinLie: Nonlinear orbital motion and nonlinear spin motion (Sec.2.7.9 in \cite{handbookb}); and \item [(ie)] SPRINT \cite{hh96,gh2000}: Linearized orbital motion but nonlinear spin motion. \end{itemize} \paragraph{The linear approximation -- SLIM} We now present expressions for $\frac{\partial{\hat{n}}} {\partial{\delta}}$ in an approximation in which the orbit and spin motion are linearized and in which $\vec{\omega}^{\rm sb}$ (Sec.2.7.7) is linearized as in Eq.(2) below (the SLIM formalism).
 In linear approximation we write (see Sec.2.7.7)

 valid for $\sqrt{\alpha^{2}+\beta^{2}}\ll 1$ and we write the components $\omega_{z}^{{\rm sb}}$,\, $\omega_{x}^{{\rm sb}}$,\, $\omega_{y}^{{\rm sb}}$ in the form \cite{mr83,bhr1}

 where $\vec{u} \equiv ({x},{p}_{x}, {y},{p}_{y},{z},\delta)$ describes motion with respect to the closed orbit.
 In particular ${p}_{x} = {{x}}'$ and ${p}_{y} = {{y}}'$\,(except in solenoids).